dgp1130/blog/src/www/posts/ctor.md

 Hopefully this provides a close-enough approximation to a real implementation for devs to experiment with.
-There are also a number of [examples of real world use cases](https://github.com/dgp1130/ctor-exp#examples) to compare a `ctor<T>` approach with traditional constructors.
+There are also a number of [examples of real world use cases](https://github.com/dgp1130/ctor-exp#examples) to compare a `ctor<T>` approach with traditional constructors, including some of the more out-there features like dynamically choosing a superclass at runtime.
 Check it out and let me know how well some real world examples hold up!

 ## Drawbacks